Maintaining a Sourdough Starter

 vegan, refined sugar-free, nut-free

-If you have an active sourdough starter, you are just minutes away from making sourdough scallion pancakes, an hour and a half away from making sourdough crackers, and a few hours away from making a light and flavorful loaf of bread!
+If you have an active sourdough starter, you are just minutes away from making sourdough scallion pancakes, an hour and a half away from making sourdough crackers, and a few hours away from making a light and flavorful loaf of bread or a fluffy and flavorful pizza crust!
 Just like my Soft Gruyère, the instructions may seem like a lot, but it takes only minimal hands-on time to maintain a starter.
 Feed once or twice per day if you want to keep it on your countertop, or feed just once per week if storing in the fridge.
 You can also freeze it if you want to take a break from making sourdough stuff.

 Yield: doubles starter / Active time: 3 minutes / Total time: 12 hours-24 hours